Misogynoir: Mass media

-Media Socialization
+Media socialization

 Media socialization is an important factor that influences how youth come to acquire fixed or stereotypical self-representations and other representations.
-In the development and socialization of African American youth, it is a time where emotional and cognitive maturity are racing to catch up with the rapid pace of physical and hormonal changes.
-For African American girls, pubertal onset, including breast development and menarche, typically occurs about a year before their white counterparts.
+In the development and socialization of African American youth, it is a time where emotional and cognitive maturity is racing to catch up with the rapid pace of physical and hormonal changes.
+Due to a number of socio-economic factors, female African American pubertal onset, including breast development and menarche, typically occurs about a year before their white counterparts.
 Early-onset puberty complicates African American youth's understanding of gender roles and self-perceptions.
-Thus, for many black youth, early-onset puberty may cause others to respond to their adult-like appearance in ways that do not match their cognitive capacities, or how they perceive themselves.
+Thus, for many black youth, early-onset puberty may cause others to respond to their adult-like appearance in ways that do not match their cognitive capacities or how they perceive themselves.
 In adolescence, youth openly nurse an emergent identity, wrestle with contradictory messages, and may experience shifts in their primary influence groups, which often include parents, peers, and siblings.
 During adolescence, black girls, like their peers, experience a surge in physical growth.
 However, the physical maturation of black girls often out-paces their same-gender peers.
-For many black girls, the metamorphosis involves pronounced physical features—fuller hips, rounded breasts and buttocks, and increased height-that draw the attention of male peers and some adult men.
+For many black girls, the metamorphosis involves pronounced physical features—fuller hips, rounded breasts and buttocks, and increased height that draws the attention of male peers and some adult men.
 Still children, some adolescent girls are unable or uncertain about how to manage the increased and different attention they are receiving.
 They must face challenges associated with puberty and negative perceptions about black women.
 African American young women receive messages about body image and self-esteem that are framed by the reality that beauty standards and roles traditionally relegated to white women do not apply to them.
 Modern images of beauty evolved from the historical ideals of womanhood; women are envisioned as white, meek, quiet, and slim.
-Black women are more likely to resist mainstream messages of beauty and instead rely on their cultural group's standards of beauty or, more recently, the hip-hop aesthetic, and are passing these perspectives on to their children.
+Black women are more likely to resist mainstream messages of beauty and instead rely on their cultural group's standards of beauty or, more recently, the hip-hop aesthetic, and they are passing these perspectives on to their children.